top of page

 CHICAGO VET PET LOSS SUPPORT

-CONNECT WITH Me ON ZOOM
+CONNECT WITH ME ON ZOOM

 * These sessions are not insurance-reimbursable psychotherapy sessions; there is no medical diagnosis given.
 Individuals looking for traditional insurance-reimbursed counseling/psychotherapy with a medical diagnosis are advised to call the phone number on their insurance card to get referrals to professionals who are in their insurance company network.